PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 ## View Asset Manager company

-- If Investment Fund has funds available then only it will be available on view dialog.
-Otherwise not.
+- When Asset Manager company has any funds available, it will be visible in view dialog [Image: with-funds]().
+Otherwise not [Image: no-funds-available]()
 - Column name:
   - Fund Name
     - If fund name is too long, it appears in the next line.